 Slice and serve with the pan roast potatoes and cherry sauce.

-1/2 C. coconut sugar or sugar of choice
+- 1/2 C. brown Sugar or sugar of choice

 Place the sugar, vinegar, star anise and cinnamon in a medium non-stick frying pan over high heat and bring to a simmer.
 Add the cherries and cook, turning occasionally, for 8–10 minutes or until just soft and the sauce has reduced a little.
 Make a slurry with the corn starch and water, add to the sauce and let thicken.